-It is possible - only while the job is running - to access the Heritrix user interface on the harvester on http://localhost:8090 or http://localhost:8092 (See futher details in the User Manual).
+It is possible - only while the job is running - to access the Heritrix user interface on the harvester (See futher details above or in the User Manual).

 Carrying on...

 This concludes the quickstart manual.
 While you can of course continue to play around with this simple setup, there are numerous options and possibilities that are not mentioned herein that are useful for scalability and for adapting the harvesting to your needs.
 Further information about installation and configuration can be found in the Installation Manual, and more details on how to use the web interface can be found in the User Manual.
 The Development tab has information on how to program new or altered functionality for NetarchiveSuite in Java.